alpha74/Pockeet/README.md

-# SocketChat
+# Pockeet
-A simple single room chat web application created using socket.io and Nodejs.
+Extending SocketChat by adding more features.

 ## Run
 - Install Nodejs